CABS 2017 K. FONG AWARD IN LIFE SCIENCES WINNERS:

 Location: San Mateo Marriott, 1770 South Amphlett Blvd, San Mateo, CA 94402

-Chinese-American Biopharmaceutical Society (CABS) K. Fong Special Award
+Chinese-American Biopharmaceutical Society (CABS) K. Fong Award in Life Sciences

-Dr. Gerald Chan to be Honored with CABS K. Fong Special Award – Visionary in Life Sciences
+Dr. Yinxiang Wang and Dr. Edgar Engleman to be Honored with CABS K. Fong Award in Life Sciences

-Chinese-American Biopharmaceutical Society (CABS) K. Fong Award Committee is very pleased to announce that Dr. Gerald Chan is the winner of its CABS K. Fong Special Award – Visionary in Life Sciences for his extraordinary vision and leadership in cultivating a generation of successful entrepreneurs and life sciences companies.
-Dr. Gerald Chan will be presented with this special award and we are honored that Dr. Chan will also be speaking at the 2016 BioPacific Conference (18th Annual Meeting of CABS) on 7th May 2016 at the San Mateo Marriott San Francisco Airport, 1770 South Amplett Blvd., San Mateo, CA 94402.
+Chinese American Biopharmaceutical Society (CABS) K. Fong Award Committee is very pleased to announce that Dr. Yinxiang Wang and Dr. Edgar Engleman are the winners of its CABS K. Fong Award in Life Sciences for their extraordinary achievements in research, entrepreneurship, and innovation.
+We will honor Dr. Wang and Dr. Engleman in the award ceremony at the 2017 BioPacific Conference (19th Annual Meeting of CABS) on June 24th, 2017 at the San Mateo Marriott San Francisco Airport, 1770 South Amplett Blvd., San Mateo, CA 94402.

 About CABS K. Fong Award in Life Sciences: